ANL-CEEESA/UnitCommitment.jl/docs/src/guides/format.md

 ### Current limitations

 - Network topology must remain the same for all time periods.
-- Only N-1 transmission contingencies are supported.
-Generator contingencies are not currently supported.
+- Only N-1 transmission line contingencies are supported.
 - Time-varying minimum production amounts are not currently compatible with ramp/startup/shutdown limits.
-- Flexible ramping products can only be acquired under the `WanHob2016` formulation, which does not support spinning reserves.
 - The set of generators must be the same in all scenarios.

 ## Output Format